lattice-symmetries: A package for working with quantum many-body bases: Summary

 Furthermore, in \texttt{lattice-symmetries} the Hamiltonian itself is never stored.
-Instead, its matrix elements are computed on the fly which reduces the memory requirements even more.
+Instead, its matrix elements are computed on the fly, which reduces the memory requirements even more.
 Care is taken to keep the implementation generic such that different physical systems can be studied, but without sacrificing performance as we will show in the next section.

 All in all, \texttt{lattice-symmetries} serves as a foundation for building state-of-the-art ED and VMC (Variational Monte Carlo) applications.
-For example, \texttt{SpinED} (Westerhout, 2020) is an easy-to-use application for exact diagonalization which is built on top of \texttt{lattice-symmetries} and can handle clusters of up to \(\mathcal{O}(42)\) spins on a single node.
+For example, \texttt{SpinED} (Westerhout, 2020) is an easy-to-use application for exact diagonalization that is built on top of \texttt{lattice-symmetries} and can handle clusters of at least 42 spins on a single node.

 \hypertarget{statement-of-need}{